 I timed it well, because within five minutes, my grill looked like this:

 And here’s out front:

 The 2nd and 3rd pictures above this one, shows that my grill has an offset smoker box, yet I put the coals in the main chamber.
 Why?
 Because I can’t get the temps in the main chamber above about 200 if I use the firebox, so I rarely use it anymore.
 Now that I have a two toddlers, I just don’t have the kind of time to smoke ribs for 6 hours.
 And the product is fantastic after just 2.

 Speaking of after 2, are the finished herbed ribs:

 I think either of these methods would be too subtle for ribs.
-The herbed oil doesn’t add a ton of flavor by itself, and the smoking with garlic and onions don’t add a ton by itself either, but the combination of the two makes an excellent rib.
+The herbed oil doesn’t add a ton of flavor by itself, and the smoking with garlic and onions doesn’t add a ton by itself either, but the combination of the two makes an excellent rib.
 If you’re a lover of heavily sauced ribs, this might not be the recipe for you, but if you are looking for something different that really shows off the flavor of the pork itself, then this is your recipe.
 I really enjoyed these, and Andy and Mike at work, who I tested them on the next day, agreed.
 This recipe is also gluten free.

 If you have any questions, feel free to leave them below or shoot me an email.

 - 1 quart apple juice

 - ¼ cup salt